Gravity (2013 film): Scientific accuracy

 Cuarón has stated that Gravity is not always scientifically accurate and that some liberties were needed to sustain the story.
 Despite this, the film has been praised for the realism of its premises and its overall adherence to physical principles, although several inaccuracies and exaggerations were still noted.
-According to NASA Astronaut Michael J. Massimino, who took part in Hubble Space Telescope Servicing Missions STS-109 and STS-125, "nothing was out of place, nothing was missing.
+According to the NASA Astronaut Michael J. Massimino, who took part in Hubble Space Telescope Servicing Missions STS-109 and STS-125, "nothing was out of place, nothing was missing.
 There was a one-of-a-kind wirecutter we used on one of my spacewalks and sure enough they had that wirecutter in the movie."

-Astronaut Buzz Aldrin called the visual effects "remarkable" and he hoped that the film would stimulate the public to find an interest in space again, after decades of diminishing investments into advancements in the field:
+The astronaut Buzz Aldrin called the visual effects "remarkable" and he hoped that the film would stimulate the public to find an interest in space again, after decades' diminishing investments into advancements in the field:

 I was so extravagantly impressed by the portrayal of the reality of zero gravity.
 Going through the space station was done just the way that I've seen people do it in reality.
 The spinning is going to happenmaybe not quite that vigorousbut certainly we've been fortunate that people haven't been in those situations yet.
 I think it reminds us that there really are hazards in the space business, especially in activities outside the spacecraft.

-Former NASA astronaut Garrett Reisman said:
+The former NASA astronaut Garrett Reisman said:

 The pace and story was definitely engaging and I think it was the best use of the 3-D IMAX medium to date.
 Rather than using the medium as a gimmick, Gravity uses it to depict a real environment that is completely alien to most people.
 But the question that most people want me to answer is, how realistic was it?
 The very fact that the question is being asked so earnestly is a testament to the verisimilitude of the movie.
 When a bad science fiction movie comes out, no one bothers to ask me if it reminded me of the real thing.

-Former astronaut Chris Hadfield was critical of Gravitys portrayal of astronauts, particularly its depiction of Bullock's character, saying "When she's faced with a problem, she's panicking and has no idea what to do.
+The former astronaut Chris Hadfield was critical of Gravitys portrayal of astronauts, particularly its depiction of Bullock's character, saying "When she's faced with a problem, she's panicking and has no idea what to do.
 George Clooney is driving around like some sort of space cowboy and he's the only one who has any idea what's going on.
 I think it set back a little girl's vision of what a woman astronaut can be an entire generation."
-In contrast, Vanessa Reich-Shackelford from Westcoast Women in Engineering, Science and Technology while considering the character of Dr. Ryan Stone wrote: "I came to realize that writers Alfonso (also director) and Jonás Cuarón had created one of the most positive representation of a woman in STEM on screen so far."
+In contrast, Vanessa Reich-Shackelford, of Westcoast Women in Engineering, Science and Technology, wrote of the character of Dr. Ryan Stone: "I came to realize that writers Alfonso (also director) and Jonás Cuarón had created one of the most positive representations of a woman in STEM on screen so far."